02324-Advanced-Programming/assignment-4/README.md

 ## 4d Lauritz
 ### Implementation

-The task of pushing robots when a robot moves was implemented using a recursive method, moveToSpace().
+The task of pushing robots when a robot moves is implemented using the recursive method `moveToSpace()`.
 This method ensures that if a robot encounters another robot in its path, it pushes the robot (and any others in front of it) forward, as long as space is available.

+The `moveToSpace()` method works as follows:
-The moveToSpace() method checks if the target space (space) already has a robot (pushed).
+* It checks if the target space already has a robot.
-If a robot is present, the method recursively attempts to move the pushed robot to the next space in the same heading.
+* If a robot is present, the method recursively attempts to move the pushed robot to the next space in the same heading.

-If the next space is unavailable, an ImpossibleMoveException is thrown, signaling the move is not possible.
+* If the next space is unavailable, an `ImpossibleMoveException` is thrown, indicating the move is not possible.

-Once there are no robots in the target space, the pusher robot is placed in that space using pusher.setSpace(space).
+* Once there are no robots in the target space, the pusher robot is placed in that space using `pusher.setSpace(space)`.

+The `executeNextStep()` method is a crucial part of the game logic in the game.
+It handles the execution of command cards for the current player, manages the transition between players, and ensures that field actions are executed at the correct times.
+1. Command Card Execution:
+   * The method starts by checking if the game is in the `ACTIVATION` phase and if there is a current player.
+   * It retrieves the current step and the command card for the current player.
+   * If the command card is `LEFT_OR_RIGHT`, the game phase is set to `PLAYER_INTERACTION`, and the method returns to wait for player input.
+   * Otherwise, the command is executed using the `executeCommand()` method.
+2. Player Transition:
+   * After executing the command, the method checks if there are more players to execute the current step.
+   * If there are more players, it sets the next player as the current player.
+   * If all players have executed the current step, it proceeds to execute field actions.
+3. Field Actions:
+   * The `executeFieldActions()` method is called to handle any actions associated with the spaces on the board.
+   * This ensures that field actions are executed after all players have completed their commands for the current step.
+4. Phase Transition:
+   * After executing field actions, the method checks if the game phase has changed to `WINNER`.
+   * If the game phase is `WINNER`, a popup is displayed with the winning message.
+   * If the game phase is still `ACTIVATION`, the method increments the step and makes the program fields visible for the next step.
+   * If all steps have been executed, the game transitions back to the `PROGRAMMING` phase.

+The `executeCommand()` method in the GameController class is responsible for executing a specific command for a given player.
+This method takes two parameters: a Player object and a Command object.
+The method checks if the player is on the current board and if the command is not null.
+Depending on the command, it calls the appropriate method to perform the action.

+1. Check Player and Command:
+   * Ensure the player is on the current board and the command is not null.
+2. Switch Statement:
+   * Use a switch statement to determine which command to execute.
+3. Execute Command:
+   * Call the corresponding method for each command:
+     * `FORWARD`: Calls `moveForward(player)`.
+     * `RIGHT`: Calls `turnRight(player)`.
+     * `LEFT`: Calls `turnLeft(player)`.
+     * `FAST_FORWARD`: Calls `fastForward(player)`.
+     * `UTURN`: Calls `uTurn(player)`.
+     * `BACKWARD`: Calls `moveBackward(player)`.

-Error Handling:
+#### Error Handling:

 The move forward/fastforward and move backward methods uses a try/catch block to handle exceptions (ImpossibleMoveException) that may arise if a robot cannot be pushed further (due to walls).

-For each assignment, briefly explain what did you do to implement your solutions.
-As a rule of thumb for the level of detail you should go into, the description for each assignment should be between half a page and one page (A4), written in Arial 10 with 2 cm margins on every side.

-### Extra functionality
-If you have implemented any extra functionality over the basic requirements, e.g. special graphics, extra command cards, more field actions, etc., comment on these on an "Extras" subsection within the corresponding assignment section (for extras, go wild on details if you want).

 ## 4e Josh
 ### Implementation
 ### Winning the game
 The Checkpoint class (Controller) contains the main logic, ensuring players pass through checkpoints in the correct order and awarding points when appropriate.
 Upon reaching the final checkpoint, the game transitions to the winner phase.
 In the Board class (model), we implemented the logic to generate the string that announces the winner.
-Additionally, in the GameController class, within the executeNextStep() method, a check is performed to see if the phase has shifted to WINNER.
+Additionally, in the GameController class, within the `executeNextStep()` method, a check is performed to see if the phase has shifted to `WINNER`.
 If so, a popup displaying the wonMessage is shown, signaling the end of the game.

 #### Interactive command cards.
 * Normal flow of the game must be interrupted when a Turn Right or Left command is executed
-* To implement, we check the card type in exeucteNextStep() before executing the command.
+* To implement, we check the card type in `exeucteNextStep()` before executing the command.
 * If it is, we set the game phase to interactive mode, and notify the PlayerView to rebuild the buttons for UI
 * Once player clicks on a button, this calls a method to execute the command they wanted (either turn left or turn right)
   * We change the game state back to Activation, and must either allow all other players to continue their turn